Parents: Gabriel and Minna Bach née Forchheimer

 Viktor Bach was born in Unsleben near Mellrichstadt on December 14, 1894 as the son of the horse dealer Gabriel Bach and his wife Minna, née Forchheimer.
 He grew up in a large family with seven siblings.

 He became a student of Realschule Bad Kissingen in September 1905 and graduated with good marks in July 1911.
 His brother Arthur who was five years younger than him (and died in 1924) also attended this school.
-During that time, they both lived in Hemmerichstrasse 33 in the house of the Kissingen iron monger Isaak Losmann.
+During that time, they both lived in Hemmerichstrasse 33 in the house of his aunt Mathilde who was married with the Kissingen iron monger Isaak Losmann.

 Fulfilling his father’s wish, after graduating Viktor Bach became an apprentice of “Hirsch & Sohn” Company in Halberstadt.
 With a lot of diligence, he worked his way up very quickly and became the authorized officer when still relatively young.
 In the company, he got to know his later wife Erna Benscher, who was employed as a secretary there.
 Both their children, Ruth and Gabriel, were born in Halberstadt in 1923 and 1927.
 In the following years Viktor Bach was promoted to the general director of “Hirsch Kupfer- und Messingwerke” in Eberswalde which belonged to the Hirsch Company and was one of the most important German metal works.
 He was also a very dedicated follower of the Zionist Movement and became the director of “Keren Hayesod”, a foundation fund that had been formed in London in 1920 and organized the collection of money for the builtup of a Jewish state in terms of the Balfour Declaration.
 The Bachs continued living in Germany after Hitler’s seizure of power.
 Viktor Bach, the general director of one of the biggest factories of the heavy industry in Germany, was even asked by employees in his firm who were friends of Göring to stay in Germany.
 When the Sudeten Crisis started in 1938, the Bachs had to hand in their passports to prevent their father - being important for the war effort – from leaving the country.